New Zealand Trip in search of Red Stags and The POGS

 Waking up to a frosty morning, with Hamish keeping the fire going all night (it became his mission) coffee was made and we were off.
 Glassing the hills in the early morning light for any indications that this valley held red deer.
 Now for those who are shocked that we were looking for and hunting deer, don’t be, If you casually wrap your hands around a burger or enjoy a roast - you and I are no different.
 If you are a vegan there is also a high chance we hold the same values.
 In fact, my wife, Alli, and I met and bonded as we were aligned with the same values against the mass animal agriculture industry and the environmental carnage it is causing to our planet.
 Although she disagrees with hunting, we agree to disagree and accept each other and I mostly do what I’m told.

-Red Deer are an introduced species into NZ but also hold significant cultural and historical significance and when the population soars, the damage to the environment also increases and the Department OF Conservation (DOC) will take action to control them.
+Red Deer are an introduced species into NZ but also hold significant cultural and historical significance and when the population soars, the damage to the environment also increases and the Department Of Conservation (DOC) will take action to control them.
 Some of the methods they use, such as aerial 1080 poisoning and aerial shooting, are considered inhumane and cause significant flow on effect on waterways and birdlife.
 So ground hunting by recreational hunters as a means of population control and free range protein shopping for many kiwi families can be considered highly sustainable for economic, social and environmental reasons.
 Not to mention the physical exercise and mental health benefits of providing a person with a purpose, or a mission which ex-military people always seem to feel the urge to have.
 We are not good at just walking the hills for no reason or sitting still.

 After glassing a few younger stags who were in fantastic condition we pulled up camp and made our way further up the spur glassing each side of the hill and just asking in the silence and fresh air.
 We realised how dry it was up the hill and the normal springs we would expect were dry.
 The decision was made to climb to the snow line to resupply water and find a camp there.